isnieto/node-rest-mysql/README.md

 - Create mysql database with script located in - `scripts/` folder.
 - `npm start` to start the local server.
 - API server can be tested with Postman.
 For routes see "Features".
+-  Enviroment variables are place in .env_template for exercises purposes.

 ## Code style